ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 1. Begin AD DS Install:

-The AD DS was installation process was accessed via server manager through the `Add Roles and Features` section.
+The AD DS installation process was accessed via server manager through the `Add Roles and Features` section.

 2. Create the domain: